-When it comes to location, the highest average paycheck ($135K annually) can be spotted in Stamford, Conn.; Miami, Fla. (around $120K), Purchase, N.Y. (about $110K), and Detroit, Mich. (approximately $83K) are the next top-paying cities.
-St. Louis, Mo. is one of the lowest-paid cities, with earnings averaging $73K.
-By state, the highest compensation levels appear in California, where the average salary is $172K per year.
+When it comes to location, the highest average paycheck ($135K per year) can be spotted in Stamford, Conn.; Miami, Fla. (approximately $115K), Purchase, N.Y. (about $110K), and Detroit, Mich. ($83K) are the next top-paying cities.
+Approaching the lower end of the pay scale (at $74K) is St. Louis, Mo.
+By state, the highest compensation levels appear in California, where the average salary is around $172K annually.

 Years of Experience

-For those with five to nine years of experience, average earnings amount to $76K annually.
-Between the one and five year mark, median pay is $66K per year.
-Overall, the greater share of MasterCard Worldwide folks have 10-19 years of experience and earn an average around $112K annually.
+Between the one and five year mark, median pay is about $68K per year.
+Average pay is $76K annually for those with five to nine years of experience.
+Overall, the greater share of MasterCard Worldwide folks have 10-19 years of experience and earn an average $108K per year.

 Certifications and Degrees

 Project Management Professionals receive bigger paychecks ($110K per year) than those without credentials.
 Bigger paychecks are awarded to Certified Public Accountants with credentials; these people earn approximately $85K annually on average.
 Regarding salaries and education, MasterCard Worldwide pays those with a Master of Science (MS) the most — around $118K.